 When all this information is collected, it is sent to the Analytics servers in the form of a long list of parameters attached to a single-pixel GIF image request.
 The data contained in the GIF request is the data sent to the Google Analytics servers, which then gets processed and ends up in your reports.
 Here is an example of only a portion of a GIF request:

-For customers that have enabled the Remarketing with Google Analytics feature, a third-party DoubleClick cookie is used to enable remarketing for products like AdWords on the Google Display Network.
+For customers that have enabled the Remarketing with Google Analytics feature, a third-party DoubleClick cookie is used to enable remarketing for products like Google Ads.
 When this feature is used, information (including the third-party DoubleClick cookie) is similarly sent to the Analytics servers, but the example request looks like:

 For more information on the data contained in a GIF request, see the section "GIF Request Parameters" in the Troubleshooting Guide.

 In general, the Google Analytics Tracking Code (GATC) retrieves web page data as follows:

 - A browser requests a web page that contains the tracking code.